thingsboard/thingsboard-client-sdk/README.md

 ### Too much data fields must be serialized

-The `sendAttributes` and `sendTelemetry` methods, use the [`StaticJsonDocument`](https://arduinojson.org/v6/api/staticjsondocument/) this requires the `MaxKeyValuePairAmount` template argument to be passed in the method template list.
+The `Send_Attributes` and `Send_Telemetry` methods, use the [`StaticJsonDocument`](https://arduinojson.org/v6/api/staticjsondocument/) this requires the `MaxKeyValuePairAmount` template argument to be passed in the method template list.
 If more key-value pairs are sent than specified, the `"Serial Monitor"` window will get a respective log showing an error:

 ```
 [TB] Unable to serialize key-value json